GfK-MI/python-pair-test/README.md

 have a system in place that updates our inventory for us.
 It was developed by a no-nonsense type named Leeroy, who has moved on to new adventures.

-Your task is to add the new feature to our system so that we can begin selling a new category of items.
-First an introduction to our system:
+Your task is to **add a new feature to our system so that we can begin selling a new category of items**.
+But first, an introduction to our system:

 - All items have a `SellIn` value which denotes the number of days we have to sell the item.
 - All items have a `Quality` value which denotes how valuable the item is.